missoma-tech/frontend-task/README.md

-#TASK:
+# TASK:

 Build a simple product page using the data in the JSON object.

 The page must have the following functions:

     1. List all variants on product page
     2. Must be able to select a variant
-        2b.
-Replace the relevant variant information and imagery on selecting a variant
+    3. Replace the relevant variant information and imagery on selecting a variant
-    3. On clicking "Add to Bag", log the selected variant id to the console
+    4. On clicking "Add to Bag", log the selected variant id to the console

 Important Information:
 1. Fix the issues in the JSON